hyperspy/exspy/doc/user_guide/eds.rst

    EDS microscope parameters preferences window

-Any microscope and detector parameters that are not found in the imported file will be set by default.
-These default values can be changed in the :py:attr:`~.exspy.preferences`.
+Any microscope and detector parameters that are not found in the imported file will be set to default values.
+These default values can be changed in the `eXSpy` :py:attr:`~.exspy.preferences`.

+For example, the EDS detector elevation angle can be set using:

 .. code-block:: python